Bayesian optimisation of poloidal field coil positions in tokamaks: Discussion and outlook

 The relatively poor performance of the Sobol sampling is expected and can likely be attributed to its sparse quasi-uniform coverage of the sample space.
 While uniform coverage is good for exploring high dimensional spaces and training emulators (such as the one in our BO loop), the Sobol scheme lacks the ability to hone in on more desirable regions given it is forced to sample inputs within uniformly-spaced partitions of the space.
 NSGA-II outperforms Sobol sampling, especially when both are afforded moderately high computational budgets, however, has an underwhelming performance against BO.
 While it excels at finding feasible samples, NSGA-II fails to find samples dominant over BO, even with a significantly higher computational budget.
 This is likely because the genetic algorithm favours sampling feasible points instead of exploring towards the feasible boundary and potentially finding a more optimal sample---the cost of infeasibility does not outweigh the reward of slight improvements in the objectives.
 It is possible more advanced treatments of the constraints \citep{long2014constraint} would improve the genetic algorithm's performance and allow it to explore closer to the feasible boundary, however, that is beyond the scope of this work.

 To increase the applicability and extend this BO framework to ongoing and future PF coil design projects, a number of avenues of future work can be considered.
-For example, incorporating additional objectives and constraints should be a trivial task and could be used to help find PF coil sets that further improve divertor performance (e.g. maximising flux expansion) or help vertically stabilise the core plasma.
-It could also be of interest to include the PF coil thicknesses (in the input space) so that designers could extract even more financial cost savings by reducing the total cross-sectional area of the PF coils.
-This is something the current framework could be easily adapted to support.
-Beyond the current framework, analysis could also be carried out to investigate whether the coil sets found for the flat-top phase of the plasma pulse remain optimal during the ramp-up and ramp-down phases.
+For example, incorporating additional objectives and constraints should be a trivial task and could be used to help find coilsets that further improve performance.
+For example, one could try to maximise flux expansion to improve divertor performance or include PF coil shaping (in the input space) to try to extract further financial cost savings.
+While this would increase the dimensionality of the BO problem, the current framework can be readily adapted to support this via dimensionality reduction techniques \citep{MohitBO_Survey2021, Constantine_2014, grosnit2021highdimensionalbayesianoptimisationvariational}.